 Black-and-white illustrations, maps, and tables are welcome.
 You may include photocopies of any illustrations when you first submit your article for consideration.
 These images and/or figures should not be embedded in your submitted manuscript; instead you should send them as separate files in addition to your manuscript.
 If the editors accept your manuscript for publication, they will ask you to provide camera-ready materials when you send the revised version of your essay.
 You must provide the editors with copies of letters of permission from copyright holders or from the individual or institutional owners of uncopyrighted illustrations.

-To increase your manuscript’s clarity, the editors recommend that you include subheads that divide your essay into sections.
-Each subhead should start with a Roman numeral and should include a short descriptive phrase.
+To increase your manuscript’s clarity, the editors require that you include 3 to 7 subheadings that divide your essay into sections.
+Each subheading should start with a Roman numeral and should include a short descriptive phrase.
 For example, “III.
 Brooks and the Broad Church.”

 Quotations in foreign languages should not appear in the text.
 If necessary, translate quotations into English and include the original in endnotes.
 If a published English translation is available but your research has employed the foreign-language version, quote the English in the text and cite both the English translation and the foreign language original in endnotes.

-Please send your manuscript to the address at the bottom of this page.
-All submissions must be printed double-spaced in 11- or 12-point font; endnotes must be printed double-spaced on separate pages following the text.
-The editors request the following items be submitted by email attachment in Word, or Rich Text Format to firstname.lastname@example.org:
+Please send your manuscript to firstname.lastname@example.org.
+All submissions must follow above instructions, conform to the Chicago Manual of Style (17th edition), and be double-spaced in 12-point font; endnotes must be double-spaced on separate pages following the text.
+The editors request the following items be submitted by email attachment in Word, or Rich Text Format to email@example.com:

 - The manuscript.
 In order to protect your anonymity during the review process, your name should appear only on the title page of your essay.